raptorjs/view-engine/README.md

 }
 ```

-The object returned by the factory function can contain any of the following method:
+The object returned by the factory function can contain any of the following methods:

 * `load(path) : <Object>` (optional)
 * One or more of the following rendering methods: